Photos: ‘Friends’ themed house up for sale in Ohio - NewsBreak

 The legendary show ran for 235 episodes over 10 seasons between 1994 to 2004.
 But, the cast came together in May 2021 for a reunion show launched on HBO MAX.

-The house has been listed for sale, but currently runs as a short-term rental on Airbnb.SantaCaliGon Days Festival announces concert lineup
+The house has been listed for sale, but currently runs as a short-term rental on Airbnb.This ‘Friends’ character is cut from the show in China

 The one-of-a-kind Dayton home has been listed at $135,000 , but you can find it on Airbnb right now.
 The house currently has a pending offer.
 The home has been listed by Rachel Gannon of Home Experts Realty .